- 20 Must-Do Activities For A London Family Vacation

 You won’t mistake the outdoor rinks at Somerset House or Hampton Court for your local hockey rink.
-If you visit London between November and March take a turn on these ice ponds that enjoy very splendid British backdrops.
-Ages 4YO and up.
+If you visit London in December or early January take a turn on these ice ponds that enjoy very splendid British backdrops.

 18. Harry Potter Mania

 Fans of a certain teen Wizard will need to go to the Warner Brothers Studio Tour.
-You’ll explore sets for Diagon Alley and the Great Hall, Bow to Buckbeak in the Dark Forest, see plenty of props and costumes and of course raise a glass of Butterbeer in the studio café.
-Buy tickets well in advance for this magical day out.
-Ages 8YO and up who have seen the movies.
+You’ll walk through Diagon Alley and the Great Hall, Bow to Buckbeak in the Dark Forest, fly on a broom and see plenty of props and costumes.

 19. More Harry Potter Mania

-If you didn’t manage to get tickets to The Cursed Child or the Warner Brothers tour you can still give your kids a dose of Potter with the Tour For Muggles (top), a walking tour or filming locations and spots that “inspired” JK Rowling when she was writing the series.
-Ages 8YO and up who have seen the movies.
+If you didn’t manage to get tickets to The Cursed Child or the Warner Brothers tour you can still give your kids a dose of Potter with the Tour For Muggles, a walking tour of filming locations and spots that “inspired” J.K.
+Rowling when she was writing the series.

 Pin it for later!